Basic Rights and Responsibilities

 If the student intends to return to the College to complete his/her degree, the student will be given a waiver for tuition charges to offset the cost of tuition upon his/her return.
 Should the student not return to the college to complete his/her degree, no refund of tuition charges will be given.
 If away for more than one year, the student would be subject to the catalog requirements in place at the time of return.

-When a student wants to return to the College, he/she will be required to submit to the Director of Health Services appropriate documentation from a qualified health professional stating that the student has been cleared to return.
-It is recommended that he/she schedule a meeting with the Director of Health Services to review any relevant matters about this transition.
-If a student returning from a medical leave requires a reasonable accommodation in order to meet the essential eligibility requirements for MSMC students, MSMC will attempt to accommodate him/her as outlined in the MSMC Student Handbook.
-If the student is not approved to return to the College, he/she may submit a written appeal, within two weeks of receiving the decision, to the AVPAA.
-The AVPAA will review the appeal in consultation with the Vice-President for Academic Affairs, and their decision regarding the request will be final.
+When a student wishes to return to the College, s/he is required to submit to the Director of Health Services appropriate documentation from a qualified health professional stating that the student has been cleared to return.
+It is recommended that s/he schedule a meeting with the Director of Health Services to review any relevant matters regarding this transition.
+If a student returning from a medical or mental health leave requires a reasonable accommodation in order to meet the essential eligibility requirements for MSMC students, MSMC will attempt to accommodate him/her as outlined in the MSMC Student Handbook.
+If the student is not approved to return to the College, s/he may submit a written appeal, within two weeks of receiving the decision, to the Vice President for Academic Affairs, whose decision regarding the request will be final.

 Leave of Absence Policy